A Fourfold Refined Enumeration of Alternating Sign Trapezoids: Weighted Enumeration of Column Strict Shifted Plane Partitions

 which is equal to

 If the path intersects the line $y=x$ with a horizontal step from the right side, the generating function is given by

 which is equal to

-As before, the sum of \eqref{eq:GenFuncCSSPPwithoutSd}, \eqref{eq:GenFuncCSSPPwithSd}, and $R T^{i-1} (S+T-Q)$ is equal to \eqref{eq:GenFuncPath}.
+As before, the sum of \eqref{eq:GenFuncCSSPPwithoutSd}, \eqref{eq:GenFuncCSSPPwithSd} and $R Q^{i-1} (P+Q-M)$ is equal to \eqref{eq:GenFuncPath}.

-As a result, \eqref{eq:QRST-ASTbinom} is the generating function of column strict shifted plane partitions $P$ of class $l-1$ with at most $n$ entries in the first row with respect to the weight~$Q^{q(P)} R^{r(P)} S^{s(P)} T^{t(P)}$.
+As a result, \eqref{eq:QRST-ASTbinom} is the generating function $\mathcal{Z}_{\CSSPP}(n,l-1,d;M,R,P,Q)$ of column strict shifted plane partitions of class $l-1$ with at most $n$ entries in the first row for any $d\in\{0,\dots,l-1\}$.
 This completes the proof of Theorem~\ref{thm:maintheorem}.